An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Bounces - The number of light ray bounces that are traced for each sample.
-Higher values allow to better illuminate dark, hard to reach places.
+Higher values allow better illumination of dark, hard to reach places.
 6-8 bounces is enough for most scenes.

-- Lightmap resolution - The number of lightmap pixels corresponding to 1 meter of distance in the scene.
-Higher lightmap resolution improves the quality, but increases the lightmap size and the baking time.
-The default value of 75 is usually a good compromise, it means that a 1 x 1m square in the scene is mapped to a 75 x 75px rectangle in the lightmap.
+- Lightmap resolution - The number of lightmap pixels corresponding to 1 meter in the scene.
+Higher lightmap resolution improves the quality, but increases the lightmap size and baking time.
+The default value of 75 is usually a good compromise, it means that a 1 x 1 m square in the scene is mapped to a 75 x 75 px rectangle in the lightmap.

-- Sky - Enables the sky, which is a key light source that allows to nicely illuminate all areas with windows.
+- Sky - Enables the sky, which is a key light source that allows all areas with windows to be nicely illuminated.
 If enabled, the sky Color and Strength can be configured.

 - Ambient occlusion - Enables fake ambient light that decreases realism but simplifies scene configuration, because light sources do not need to be added in all dark areas.
 Scenes with ambient occlusion can be baked with fewer samples.

 - Flood dark limit - The threshold for the post-processing filter that masks black pixels leaking from occluded faces in the scene (for example, from underneath a picture hanging on the wall).
 Such black pixels are a result of a limited lightmap resolution.
 Can be increased if such artifacts are visible after baking.

 - Device - The device used for the baking process: CPU or CUDA-enabled graphics card.
-High-end CUDA devices bake faster than CPUs, but the support for CUDA is experimental: baking with some graphics cards can fail, in which case a CPU should be used.
+High-end CUDA devices bake faster than CPUs.

 - Preview - Generates a static render from the current camera position that shows how the scene is illuminated.